BCcampus/excel-export/README.md

 ## Installation ##

-1. Upload `eypd-export.php` to the `/wp-content/plugins/` directory
+1. Upload `excel-export.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the users or event screen in your dashboard, and click on the newly added "Export to Excel" button.